-The process of reaching a court verdict Once all court evidence is given and examined, the judge will summarise the case. $\downarrow$ Usually the contents of the summary are 37 the lawyers for the defence and a meeting between the judge and d for the prosecution.
+The process of reaching a court verdict

+Once all court evidence is given and examined, the judge will summarise the case.

+\downarrow

-$\downarrow$ The summing up may be split into two sections: a legal component and a summary. $\downarrow$ In the former section, legal procedure is outlined and 38 is given of the accusation being made against the defendant. $\downarrow$ In the latter section, the judge tries to ensure 39 summing up of the case. $\downarrow$ The judge will stress the importance of reaching a unanimous verdict to the jury. ↓ Before the jury retires, the judge may offer written guidelines, known as the ' 40 to
+Usually the contents of the summary are 37 a meeting between the judge and the lawyers for the defence and for the prosecution. ↓ The summing up may be split into two sections: a legal component and a summary. ↓ In the former section, legal procedure is outlined and 38 is given of the accusation being made against the defendant. ↓ In the latter section, the judge tries to ensure 39 summing up of the case. ↓ The judge will stress the importance of reaching a unanimous verdict to the jury. ↓ Before the jury retires, the judge may offer written guidelines, known as the ' 40 to verdict'.